Hyundai and Kia say they are not talking to Apple about self-driving cars - KESQ

 Hyundai and Kia say they are not talking to Apple about self-driving cars

-Shares of Hyundai and Kia plunged on Monday in Seoul after the automakers said they were not in talks with Apple to develop self-driving cars after all.
+Shares of Hyundai and Kia plunged on Monday after the South Korean automakers said they were not in talks with Apple to develop self-driving cars after all.

 “We are not having talks with Apple about developing self-driving cars,” Hyundai said in a statement.